hardaker/draft-hardaker-dprive-add-doh-dnsop-filter-requests-please/draft-hardaker-dprive-add-doh-dnsop-filter-request.md

 # Introduction

-[DOCUMENT STATUS NOTE: about document status: this specification is VERY INCOMPLETE and is at the stage of "discuss whether this is a good or bad idea in general", and not at the stage of "your processing steps are broken" or, worse "you mispelled misspelled".]
+[DOCUMENT STATUS NOTE: this specification is VERY INCOMPLETE and is at the stage of "discuss whether this is a good or bad idea in general", and not at the stage of "your processing steps are broken" or, worse "you mispelled misspelled".
+Keep reading for further background.]

 ## Purpose of this document

+Right now, the DNS ecosystem is being used in a multitude of ways that are intricately bound together based on its evolution over time.
+DNS resolvers today are acting as both a DNS resolution service, as originally intended, and as a control point by offering filtering (and rewriting) services on behalf of the client, the ISP, and policies imposed by enterprises/organizations and governments.
+One significant issue that has arisen under some proposed deployment architectures for
+{{?DOH=RFC8484}} in which Applications Doing DNS (in the ADD pseudo-WG) may bypass traditional DNS resolvers within ISPs, alleviating those ISPs from offering DNS-based filtering and protection services.

+This document is an attempt to see if those two roles can be safely severed, so users in an {{DOH}} world can select a resolver that best suits their resolution policies and separately select filtering policies that best suit their access requirements.

+There are many other ways such a policy transmission feature could be implemented.
+DNS real-time blacklist (DNSRBL) like techniques could be used, ISPs could publish policy pointers under the DNS reverse tree, DoH clients could publish policies within HTTP headers (limiting its use to just DoH), ...
+I selected the one below as the "most out of the box" to promote thinking, not because I expect it to be the best option.
+Specifically, I have doubts that public large scale DoH providers will want to memorize large numbers of published policy lists (and hence, DNSRBL may actually be a better choice).

 [There are other ways to implement what is described below, but I wanted to pick a more novel idea to promote wider thinking than "use